Air Algérie Flight 5017: Conclusion

-The BEA issued more than 20 recommendations in response to the crash, several of them noted on past aviation accidents, including West Caribbean Airways Flight 708, Air France Flight 447, and a serious incident onboard Spirit Airlines Flight 970.
+The Malian Commission of Inquiry and the BEA jointly issued more than 20 recommendations in response to the crash, several of them noted on past aviation accidents, including West Caribbean Airways Flight 708, Air France Flight 447, and a serious incident onboard Spirit Airlines Flight 970.
 Some of the recommendations were based on Search and Rescue operations, CVR malfunctions, and an "urgent" recommendation to the FAA about icing on aircraft.

 Legal actions

 Prosecutors in Paris opened a preliminary "involuntary homicide" investigation.
 Relatives of Canadian victims filed a lawsuit, at the Montreal Courthouse, to Air Algérie in response to the crash.
 The lawsuit alleges that Swiftair pilots intentionally chose a flight path that passed through the eye of a tropical storm.
 It also alleges the pilots failed to perform necessary measures to try to fly the plane to safety, including activating the plane's de-icing mechanisms.
 Victims' relatives were claiming moral, psychological and traumatic damages, as well as financial loss and the "loss of a loved one".

 French newspaper Le Figaro cited a judicial probe that the crash of Flight 5017 was caused due to a series of errors, caused by the failure of the de-icing equipment on the plane.
 Based on the probe, the failure led to sensors on the engines becoming clogged with ice and reporting back false data to the pilots.
 As such, when the engine began to lose thrust, the pilots were unaware of it.
 The situation would have been compounded when the pilot attempted to regain altitude by pulling back on the joystick, indicating pilot error.
 The flight simulator system used to train the crew was not exactly the same as the actual plane, the MD-83.
 The pilots did not have any experience at flying in Africa's meteorological conditions.
 In the latter, it stated that both pilots had only one African flight experience.
 The crew also had outdated information on the weather conditions on the route they were flying, having received their last update 2½ hours before takeoff, while the plane's crews had trouble communicating with ground staff.